cdklabs/cdk-enterprise-iac/API.md

 - *Type:* string

-Name of Permissions Boundary to add to all IAM roles.
+Name of Permissions Boundary Policy to add to all IAM roles.

 ---